human-conditions/yodrew.github.io-original/_pages/protocol.md

 ##### support

 My ideas of support have evolved since my first retreat.
-Once a day, Finn brought me food and talked to me a few minutes.
+Once a day, Harold brought me food and talked to me a few minutes.
 I, then my clients generally liked having such active support for our first retreats.
 We found it reassuring to say a few words to someone each day.

 For my first clients, I did more of each, sometimes too much.
 I thought of myself as a facilitator.
 Then a client wanted to retreat in silence.
 He communicated with notes and clapping in response to my questions.
 One clap meant no; two, yes; three, repeat the question.
 His retreat was up to him and he knew it.
 He just wanted practical support and the passive psychic support of my simply being around.